 - Random access = yes|no If Yes, the archive device is assumed to be a random access medium which supports the lseek (or lseek64 if Largefile is enabled during configuration) facility.
-This should be set to Yes for all file systems such as DVD, USB, and fixed files.
+This should be set to Yes for all file systems such as USB, and fixed files.
 It should be set to No for non-random access devices such as tapes and named pipes. - Requires Mount = yes|no When this directive is enabled, the Storage daemon will submit a Mount Command before attempting to open the device.
-You must set this directive to yes for DVD-writers and removable file systems such as USB devices that are not automatically mounted by the operating system when plugged in or opened by Bacula.
+You must set this directive to yes for removable file systems such as USB devices that are not automatically mounted by the operating system when plugged in or opened by Bacula.
 It should be set to no for all other devices such as tapes and fixed filesystems.
 It should also be set to no for any removable device that is automatically mounted by the operating system when opened (e.g. USB devices mounted by udev or hotplug).
 This directive indicates if the device requires to be mounted using the Mount Command.
-To be able to write a DVD, the following directives must also be defined: Mount Point, Mount Command, Unmount Command and Write Part Command. - Mount Point = directory Directory where the device can be mounted.
-This directive is used only for devices that have Requires Mount enabled such as DVD or USB file devices. - Mount Command = name-string This directive specifies the command that must be executed to mount devices such as DVDs and many USB devices.
-For DVDs, the device is written directly, but the mount command is necessary in order to determine the free space left on the DVD.
+To be able to write devices need a mount, the following directives must also be defined: Mount Point, Mount Command, and Unmount Command. - Mount Point = directory Directory where the device can be mounted.
+This directive is used only for devices that have Requires Mount enabled such as USB file devices. - Mount Command = name-string This directive specifies the command that must be executed to mount devices such as many USB devices.
 Before the command is executed, %a is replaced with the Archive Device, and %m with the Mount Point.